|

 A year ago, the International Court of Justice (ICJ)

-issued its verdict
+issued its verdict in the

 case of Bosnia and